chromakode/drone-webhook/DOCS.md

 Use the Webhook plugin to notify services via Webhook when a build completes.
 You will need to supply Drone with outgoing Webhook URLs.

-The following parameters are used to configuration the notification:
+The following parameters are used to configure the notification:

 * **urls** - json payloads are sent here